jvroig/OWLBEAR/README.md

 ACTIONS are building blocks composed of EXPERTS, input, and output.

+OWLBEAR supports three types of actions:
+- **PROMPT**: Send a prompt to an expert and get a response
+- **DECIDE**: Make a decision that can control workflow flow (TRUE continues, FALSE loops back)
+- **COMPLEX**: Use predefined action templates that expand into sequences of basic actions

 ### Example 1: Hello World
 Here's a "Hello World" example (`helloworld.yml`):
 ```YAML